 I may have been a little unusual as an English major in my college days.
-I remember one professor asking me what I found interesting about a particular author we were studying, and my answer was about patterns involving the language that he used, and how he tended to frequently use certain words that were no longer much in fashion these days.
+I remember one professor asking me what I found interesting about a particular author we were studying.
+My answer was about patterns involving the language that he used, and how he frequently used certain words that were no longer much in fashion these days.
 He asked for an example, and I pointed out the use of the word “singular.”
 I could tell that he found my point a little odd, and I wish that the Google Books N-Gram Viewer was around back in those days to back up my statement .
 As a side note, I wish I could have taken a class or two with HITS algorithm inventor Jon Kleinberg, who probably would have appreciated my response.

-One of those is “features,” which seems to be used sometimes interchangeably with “signals” in some discussions from Google when it comes to discussions about data they collect.
-Another term I’ve been seeing increasingly on some Google patents and papers is the term “large data sets,” which may refer to the amount of Gmail that Google processes, or click-stream information on advertising clicks, user-behavior when it comes to mining browsing histories or search query logs, or even different items that might be found on Web pages when it comes to creating a quality score for those pages.
+One of those is “features,” which seems to be sometimes used interchangeably with “signals” in some discussions from Google when it comes to discussions about data they collect.
+Another term I’ve seen increasingly on some Google patents and papers is the term “large data sets,” which may refer to the amount of Gmail that Google processes, or click-stream information on advertising clicks, user-behavior when it comes to mining browsing histories or searches query logs, or even different items that might be found on Web pages when it comes to creating a quality score for those pages.

-A Google patent granted today describes how Google might manage information related to large data sets, but even more importantly discusses how statistics might be used to identify new features for the search engine to track.
+A Google patent granted today describes how Google might manage information related to large data sets.
+Still, even more importantly, it discusses how statistics might be used to identify search ranking features for the search engine to track.

 The patent is:

 Invented by Simon Tong and Noam Shazeer

 Filed: May 12, 2010

 A system may track statistics for many features using an approximate counting technique by: subjecting each feature to multiple, different hash functions to generate multiple, different hash values, where each of the hash values may identify a particular location in a memory, and storing statistics for each feature at the particular locations identified by the hash values.
 The system may generate rules for a model based on the tracked statistics.